Giladr11/OS_PROJECT/README.md

 - **Transferring Control to Kernel**: Jump to the kernel's entry point to begin execution.

-## PART 2: Implementing The Kernel-
+## PART 2: Implementing The Kernel
-- Details about kernel implementation will be provided here.